c3lang/c3docs-old/docs/statements.md

 ## Expression blocks

-Expression blocks (delimited using `{| |}`) are compound statements that opens its own function scope.
+Expression blocks (delimited using `{| |}`) are compound statements that opens their own function scope.
 Jumps cannot be done into or out of a function block, and `return` exits the block, rather than the function as a whole.

 The function below prints `World!`